 In completing a QTS (Qualified Teacher Status), you are expected to act professionally throughout this course.
 This includes behaviour, attire, communication and attendance.
 It is expected that you attend all module and year group sessions, including tutor meetings.
-If you cannot attend, you must contact the following three stakeholders (dependant on circumstances) explaining your reason for absence:
+If you cannot attend, you must carry out the following, explaining your reason for absence: